What’s inside:

 The supply chain includes several key stakeholders: the clinical team, the logistics department, vendors, distributors, GPOs, manufacturers, and more.
 The formula for operational success is healthy communications and respectful cooperation between all stakeholders.
 Today, suppliers understand that they, too, must bear responsibility towards patients, even if they are not in direct contact with them.

 In recent years, many medical institutions have switched to a consignment-based supply system, forcing the relationship between buyer and supplier to take on a new dynamic.
 Unfortunately, the day-to-day procedures of this newly evolved supply chain are often only partially implemented.
 On one hand, the hospital no longer manages inventory; this task has shifted to suppliers.
-On the other hand, it is difficult for third party distributors to successfully manage inventory long distance, without any real ability to monitor the inventory in real time.
-The result is lack of control and chronic confusion that often creates friction between hospitals and suppliers.
+On the other hand, it is difficult for third-party distributors to successfully manage inventory over long distances without any real ability to monitor the inventory in real time.
+The result is a lack of control and chronic confusion that often creates friction between hospitals and suppliers.

-Today all sides understand that they must work together and that it is the hospital’s responsibility to create a common platform that provides full transparency so that suppliers can effectively manage inventory from afar.
+Today, all sides understand that they must work together and that it is the hospital’s responsibility to create a common platform that provides full transparency so that suppliers can effectively manage inventory from afar.
 Any such platform must include intelligent, real-time tracking capabilities so that off-site suppliers can be more proactive at inventory stocking.
-This in turn, enables them to provide quick, effective responses so that patient care is never compromised due to lack of inventory.
+This, in turn, enables them to provide quick, effective responses so that patient care is never compromised due to a lack of inventory.

 Choose the correct technology for the job

 A successful platform will enable the management team to process data and generate insights that will promote healthy relationships with all hospital partners.
-When comprehensive supply chain systems are running smoothly the safety and quality of patient care increases.
+When comprehensive supply chain systems are running smoothly, the safety and quality of patient care increase.

 Let nurses be nurses